Sarocharu

-Sarocharu is a 2012 Indian Telugu-language romantic comedy film directed by Parasuram starring Ravi Teja and Kajal Aggarwal in the lead roles.
+Sarocharu is a 2012 Indian Telugu-language romantic comedy film written and directed by Parasuram, starring Ravi Teja and Kajal Aggarwal in the lead roles.
 Richa Gangopadhyay played an imaginary role by combining the faces of Sandhya and Karthik's friend's wife (in the film).
 The film was produced on Three Angels Studio Pvt.
 Ltd. banner by Priyanka Dutt and was presented by Vyjayanthi banner.
 Devi Sri Prasad scored the soundtrack for the film.
 The film was released on 21 December 2012.

 Plot

 Sandhya is a student who is madly in love with Karthik, a techie based in Italy.
 She decides to travel with him to India, confident that the travel time would be enough for her to get him to fall in love.
 Karthik reciprocates her gestures in a friendly way.
 However, he finally reveals that he is married to Vasudha but is waiting to seek divorce.

 Sandhya learns about Karthik's stint in Subramaniapuram as a football coach and about his affair with Vasudha, and that he wants to divorce her because of incompatibility.
 She also realizes that despite all that baggage, she still has feelings for him.
 At this point, Karthik springs a surprise and reveals a shocking bit of information that he is not married and the story he narrated was his friend's and told it so that it should not repeat in their life as he loved her too.
 This infuriates her to the core and leaves him breaking in tears.

 Into this comes in Gautham, Sandhya's brother-in-law who is madly in love with her.
 Based on her mother's suggestion, she agrees to marry Gautham.
 Gautham observes that she still loves Karthik and goes to talk with him.
 After a conversation, he realises the sincerity in Karthik's love.
 He lets Sandhya realize it and lets her go to him on their engagement day.
 Unfortunately, all goes vain as Sandhya knows that Karthik left to Ooty leaving her.
 Finally, she too goes to Ooty after three months and reunites with him.